httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - Addition of fields such as `Via` ({{Section 7.6.3 of HTTP}}) and `Forwarded` ({{Section 4 of RFC7239}}).
 - Conversion between different versions of the HTTP protocol (e.g., HTTP/1.x to HTTP/2, or vice-versa).
 - Changes in casing (e.g., "Origin" to "origin") of any case-insensitive components such as field names, request URI scheme, or host.
-- Addition or removal of leading or trailing whitespace to a field value.
-- Addition or removal of `obs-folds` from field values ({{Section 5.2 of HTTP1}}).
 - Changes to the request target and authority that when applied together do not result in a change to the message's target URI, as defined in {{Section 7.1 of HTTP}}.

+Additionally, there are some transformations are either deprecated or otherwise not allowed, but still could occur in the wild.
+These transformations can still be handled without breaking the signature, and include things such as:

+- Use, addition, or removal of leading or trailing whitespace in a field value.
+- Use, addition, or removal of `obs-fold` in field values ({{Section 5.2 of HTTP1}}).

 We can identify these types of transformations as ones that should not prevent signature verification, even when performed on message components covered by the signature.
 Additionally, all changes to components not covered by the signature should not prevent signature verification.

 Some examples of these kinds of transformations, and the effect they have on the message signature, are found in {{example-transform}}.

+Other transformations, such as parsing and re-serializing the field values of a covered component or changing the value of a derived component, can cause a signature to no longer validate against a target message.
+Applications of this specification need to take care to ensure that the transformations expected by the application are adequately handled by the choice of covered components.

 ## Application of HTTP Message Signatures {#application}